Dimitrios Moutafidis

 The Cosmic Flight of a Disoriented Lepidopteran

 The project is a cinematic ritual for the re-animation of a dead insect and its flight back to the moon.
-The cinematic light becomes the energy giver that re-animates a lepidopter that while it was flying towards a flower’s pollination drop that reflected the moonlight, it was disoriented and burnt by a street lamp.
-The cinematic light intervenes in the disruption of the photo-sensitive moon/ botanic ecology by orienting the spectral insect back to the moon.
-The cinematic sequence is an “energy imaginary” that subjectifies the light surfaces, the secondary reflections and their energetic mutuality.
-The film finally scopes to craft a perceptual and experiential intimacy with light-otherness which is disproportionally and sometimes fatally affected by our affection to the extractivism of brightness.
+The cinematic light becomes the energy giver that re-animates a lepidopteran that while it was flying towards a flower’s pollination drop that reflected the moonlight, it was disoriented and burnt by a street lamp.
+The cinematic light intervenes in the disruption of the photo-sensitive botanic ecology by orienting the spectral insect back to the "moon".
+The cinematic sequence is an “energy dream” that subjectifies the light surfaces, their secondary reflections, and their energetic mutuality.
+The film scopes to craft a perceptual and experiential intimacy with "light-otherness" a term that notes the disproportional and sometimes fatal effects of humans' affection to the extractivism of brightness.
+How can we live and dream (in) low-light worlds?

 Publications